-The MCHIP Maternal Health Program focuses on three main areas to improve maternal health: prevention of PPH; prevention and treatment of PE/E; and expanding access to and improving the capacity of skilled birth attendants (SBAs) through global leadership, advocacy and integration.
-As a lead implementing and technical assistance organization for global standards, MCHIP has helped develop and disseminate essential WHO guidelines on prevention of PPH, prevention and treatment of PE/E, and task-shifting.
-The Program has also been a global leader in supporting activities that increase coverage and use of services to prevent PPH, such as the active management of third stage of labor (AMTSL) at the health facility, and community-based distribution of misoprostol.
-Evidence from these programs has helped MCHIP to inform and be a key contributor to soon-to-be-revised WHO recommendations that approve advanced distribution of misoprostol for self-administration to prevent PPH.
+The MCHIP Maternal Health Program focused on three main areas to improve maternal health: prevention of postpartum hemorrhage (PPH); prevention and treatment of pre-eclampsia/eclampsia (PE/E); and expanding access to and improving the capacity of skilled birth attendants (SBAs) through global leadership, advocacy and integration.
+As a lead implementing and technical assistance organization for global standards, MCHIP helped develop and disseminate essential WHO guidelines on prevention of PPH, prevention and treatment of PE/E, and task-shifting.
+The Program was also a global leader in supporting activities that increase coverage and use of services to prevent PPH, such as the active management of third stage of labor (AMTSL) at the health facility, and community-based distribution of misoprostol.
+Evidence from these programs helped MCHIP to inform and be a key contributor to revised WHO recommendations that approved advanced distribution of misoprostol for self-administration to prevent PPH.

-MCHIP also works to improve the quality of care (QoC) through competency-based training, supportive supervision, QoC surveys, an ongoing goal-oriented performance improvement approach, and development of user-friendly resources (such as the PE/E toolkit).
-The MCHIP Maternal Health Program works with other MCHIP programs to ensure an integrative approach to improve maternal and newborn health, such as through:
+MCHIP also worked to improve quality of care (QoC) through competency-based training, supportive supervision, QoC surveys, an ongoing goal-oriented performance improvement approach, and development of user-friendly resources (such as the PE/E toolkit).
+The MCHIP Maternal Health Program worked with other MCHIP programs to ensure an integrative approach to improve maternal and newborn health, such as through: